 Buying in these developments is good for people wanting a low overhead and low cost entry into the market in Mexico.
 We only recommend certain developments because some of them do not have regulations on modifying the buildings and some of them go downhill.
 These places can be for rentals but it will be mixed between locals and longer term vacationers.
 It really is best if people have a car and rent there.

 As far as buying for a return in the future on your investment, value tends rise slower since there are many units.
 Since most of these developments are new, it is still to be tested in the market as far as price appreciation but to have a place you like, it does not matter if you plan on living there or using it for now.

 Do you have questions about real estate?

+Need more information about Playa Del Carmen real estate?
+We have a large guide here with lots of helpful tips.
 If you have specific questions that you would like to ask, please feel free to write to us on our contact us tab.
 Since there are many different developments and you would like to know which ones we recommend and do not recommend, ask us that as well.